wrljet/hercules-helper/README.md

 These scripts extend the existing functionality of SDL-Hercules-390 gists/extpkgs.

-This is a temporary testbed and will be updated occassionally and/or merged into SDL-Hercules-390 and its documentation when completed.
+This is a testbed and will be updated occassionally and/or merged into SDL-Hercules-390 and its documentation when completed.

 The most recent version of this script can be obtained with:
 ```
    git clone https://github.com/wrljet/hercules-helper.git
 ```
-or:
+or, if you don't have git, or simply prefer:
 ```
    wget https://github.com/wrljet/hercules-helper/archive/master.zip
 ```

 You will have to mark the bash scripts as executable before running them.
+(with chmod +x)

 Please don't run this process as root.
 The scripts will prompt for your sudo password where required.